PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 * If the generalized Riemann hypothesis is false, the conjecture is also true.
 * Therefore, the conjecture is true.

-One way to use pytest would be to write continuous assertions:
+One way to use pytest would be to write sequential test in a single function.

 .. code-block:: python

   def test_proof_by_riemann_hypothesis():
-       # if this step fails, the test stops
        assert proof_by_riemann(False)
-       # and you have to run this again
-       assert proof_by_riemann(True)
+       assert proof_by_riemann(True)  # only run if previous test passes

 If the first test were to fail, then the second test will never be run.
-We would therefore not know the potentially useful results of the second tests.
+We would therefore not know the potentially useful results of the second test.
 This drawback can be avoided by making independent tests that will both be run.

 .. code-block:: python

   def test_proof_if_riemann_false():
        assert proof_by_riemann(False)

   def test_proof_if_riemann_true():
        assert proof_by_riemann(True)